Ohlone: Ethnobotany

+They used the roots of many species of Carex for basketry.

 Kuksu Religion

 Researchers are sensitive to limitations in historical knowledge, and careful not to place the spiritual and religious beliefs of all Ohlone people into a single unified worldview.
-Due to the displacement of Indian people in the Missions between 1769–1833, cultural groups are working as ethnographers to discover for themselves their ancestral history, and what that information tells about them as a cultural group.
+Due to the displacement of Indian people in the Missions between 1769 and 1833, cultural groups are working as ethnographers to discover for themselves their ancestral history, and what that information tells about them as a cultural group.
 Their religion is different depending on the band referred to, although they share components of their worldview.

 The pre-contact spiritual beliefs of the Ohlone were not recorded in detail by missionaries.
 The Ohlone probably practiced Kuksu, a form of shamanism shared by many Central and Northern California tribes.
 Although, it is also possible that the Ohlone people learned Kuksu from other tribes while at the missions.
 Kuksu included elaborate acting and dancing ceremonies in traditional costume, an annual mourning ceremony, puberty rites of passage, intervention with the spirit world and an all-male society that met in subterranean dance rooms.

-Kuksu was shared with other indigenous ethnic groups of Central California, such as their neighbors the Miwok and Esselen, also Maidu, Pomo, and northernmost Yokuts.
+Kuksu was shared with other indigenous ethnic groups of Central California, such as the Miwok and Esselen, also Maidu, Pomo, and northernmost Yokuts.
 However Kroeber observed less "specialized cosmogony" in the Ohlone, which he termed one of the "southern Kuksu-dancing groups", in comparison to the Maidu and groups in the Sacramento Valley; he noted "if, as seems probable, the southerly Kuksu tribes (the Miwok, Costanoans, Esselen, and northernmost Yokuts) had no real society in connection with their Kuksu ceremonies."

 The conditions upon which the Ohlone joined the Spanish missions are subject to debate.
 Some have argued that they were forced to convert to Catholicism, while others have insisted that forced baptism was not recognized by the Catholic Church.
 All who have looked into the matter agree, however, that baptized Indians who tried to leave mission communities were forced to return.
 The first conversions to Catholicism were at Mission San Carlos Borromeo, alias Carmel, in 1771.
 In the San Francisco Bay area the first baptisms occurred at Mission San Francisco in 1777.
 Many first-generation Mission Era conversions to Catholicism were debatably incomplete and "external".

 It is apparent that the pre-contact Ohlone had distinguished medicine persons among their tribe.
 Some of these people healed through the use of herbs, and some were shamans who were believed to heal through their ability to contact the spirit world.
 Some shamans typically engaged in more ritualistic healing in the form of dancing, ceremony, and singing.
 Some shamans were also believed to be able to tell and influence the future, therefore they were equally able to bring about fortune and misfortune among the community.